 EdenPURE is bringing more of its production into the United States, so they're supporting U.S. jobs.

-EdenPURE offers the nicest looking heaters with a variety of features to better meet your needs.
+EdenPURE offers some of the nicest looking heaters with a variety of features to better meet your needs.
 Below, we recommend our favorite EdenPURE heaters.

 Almost all consumer complaints about EdenPURE have been around a particular model that we do not recommend.
+What's more, some models just don't offer as good a value.
 Please stick with our recommended models!

-Do NOT expect any heater to successfully heat a large area if it's in a largely closed area.
+Do NOT expect ANY heater to successfully heat a large area if the heater's partly / closed off from most of the area.
 The air MUST move freely through the entire area to warm up, and it takes time.
 Remember, furnaces move air through the whole house at once.
 Heaters move air from one spot.
 Use heaters to supplement heat and you can enjoy the benefits!

 Making Your Purchase